Lyonothamnus floribundus var. asplenifolius

 NOTIFY ME WHEN THIS IS AVAILABLE ON PLANT LUST

-We have some great partners with this plant!
+We have some great partners who have grown this plant!

 We have your location as: PORTLAND, OR Not right?

 No gardens or educators offer this plant right now.

 FIND IT TODAY AT ONE OF 4 PARTNER LOCATIONS

 ServicesMail Order Nursery Retail Nursery

 Lacy, evergreen foliage and cool, honey-brown peeling bark set this California native apart.
 A large shrub or small tree, to 15', it has large, Sorbus-like, white flower clusters.
 Best in full sun, with little summer water.